corda/corda/docs/source/api-testing.rst

         fun createNode(parameters: MockNodeParameters = MockNodeParameters()): StartedMockNode

 As you can see above, parameters can be added individually or encapsulated within a ``MockNodeParameters`` object.
-Of particular interest are ``configOverrides`` which allow you to override any default config option specified within the ``NodeConfiguration`` object.
+Of particular interest are ``configOverrides`` which allow you to override some of the default config option specified node configuration.
+Please refer to the ``MockNodeConfigOverrides`` class for details what can currently be overridden.
 Also, the ``extraCordappPackages`` parameter allows you to add extra CorDapps to a specific node.
 This is useful when you wish for all nodes to load a common CorDapp but for a subset of nodes to load CorDapps specific to their role in the network.